redrick99/ACTAM-OFFICIAL-2022/README.md

 ## Troubleshooting
 Here are some known issues you might encounter when using the application:
--  Sampler samples can sometimes fail to load or take a long time loading due to the internet connection.
-We suggest waiting for a bit before playing the start button if it's the first time you use the application (samples should get loaded in cache). **We are currently working on a fix for this**.
+-  ~~Sampler samples can sometimes fail to load or take a long time loading due to the internet connection~~ **Solved, samples are now local**.
+  - We suggest reloading the page without cache if the issue is still present:
+    - `Ctrl + Shift + R` on Windows
+    - `cmd + R` on Mac
 - Tone can (very rarely) have issues when playing sounds and may cause the chords to sound strange or clipping.
-If this happens we suggest trying the application on another browser.
+If this happens we suggest reloading the page without cache or trying the application on another browser.

 ## Folder Structure